refraction-ray/general-notes/lectures/ML in a Nutshell.md

 ### Spectral Clustering

 Define a graph with no self-edges.
-The wieght of edge is a measure of similarity.
+The weight of edge is a measure of similarity.
 Therefore, we have the weight matrix of such graph.
 The goal is to divided the graph into pieces without cutting too much edges.
 A typical goal is called sparsity:
 $$
 goal=\frac{Cut(G_1,G_2)}{Mass(G_1)Mass(G_2)},
 $$